Tips on Accommodation.

 Lovely houses of varying sizes, a swimming pool and excellent cooking courses.

 Castel Pietraio hosts one the nicest B&B's and several apartments in the Siena area.

 The Cinque Terre ("The Five Lands") is comprised of five coastal village towns, being Riomaggiore, Manarola, Corniglia, Vernazza and Monterosso al Mare.
 Monterosso al Mare is the only Cinque Terre town to have a decent sized beach.
 Corniglia is a tiny little town, great if you love lots of stairs!

 We highly reccomend staying near the Cinque Terre and going each day by train of ferry to walk a small portion of the famous coastal walk each day.

-Portofino, a great place to stay near the Cinque Terre: A stunning small harbour village where the jet set stay, from where it is easy to catch the train or boat to the Cinque Terre villages in approximately one hour.
+Portofino: This is a great place to stay near the Cinque Terre.
+A stunning small harbour village where the jet set stay, from where it is easy to catch the train or boat to the Cinque Terre villages in approximately one hour.
 Portofino has lots of great restaurants and a lovely atmosphere.

-Rapallo, near the Cinque Terre.
-A lovely old large resort town near Cinque Terre, bustling with holidaying Italians, lots of sea food restaurants, and just a half hour train ride from the Cinque Terre.
+Rapallo: Near the Cinque Terre, it is a charming old resort town near Cinque Terre, bustling with holidaying Italians, lots of seafood restaurants, and just a half-hour train ride from the Cinque Terre.

 Santa Margherita Ligure: A lovely large seaside town with marina cafés, lots of hotels, and just a short bus ride to the stunning Portofino and easy train or ferry ride to the Cinque Terre.